kensanata/face/elements/rorschachhamster/README.md

-Some of the images in this folder have been drawn by [Christian Sturke](http://rorschachhamster.wordpress.com/) and dedicated to the [public domain](LICENSE).
+﻿Some of the images in this folder have been drawn by [Christian Sturke](http://rorschachhamster.wordpress.com/) and dedicated to the [public domain](LICENSE).
 Enjoy!